 Once inside, my first thought was simply “wow this place is crowded”.
 It was so crowded, as a matter of fact, that I momentarily entertained the idea of retreating back out to the main terminal to try and find some peace and quiet somewhere else.
 But hey – I was on a mission to check this place out and give it a full review for SANspotter.com so I pressed on.

 In a nutshell, this LAX lounge is much smaller than the one at JFK (terminal 4) that I spent several hours in earlier in the day.
 It was certainly nice though – there were several large rooms, each with their own style, along with a full bar and self-serve food counter in the middle of it all.
 Speaking of food, I found the options to be generous with several kinds of hot soup and an assortment of cold pastas available.
 It was much better than what I saw at JFK.

-Finding a place to sit was a bit of a challenge.
+Finding a place to sit was a bit of a challenge (something I complained about in my summary of Delta Sky Club Pros and Cons).
 Nearly every seat was occupied, so I did my best to wiggle my way into a recently-vacated chair that ended up being where I stayed put for about the next hour and a half.
 I didn’t intend to stay in the lounge this long, but despite the crowds, it was quiet and comfortable compared to the main terminal below.

 I’m still bummed that I didn’t get a chance to try a Delta One Lounge during this trip.
 I thought for sure that I’d have the opportunity, but it didn’t work out this time.
 Oh well – that just means that I’ll have to do another trip and try again…